Elephanatics was formed in May 2013. We are an elephant advocacy organization residing in Vancouver, British Columbia, Canada!

 Our mission is to assist global elephant conservation efforts by educating Canadians about issues of ivory poaching, habitat loss, and the continued exploitation of elephants by humans, and to connect Canadians directly with elephant conservation partners in Africa and Asia.

 As an organization, we strive to educate people through various mediums of outreach.
-For the past three years we have hosted the Global March for Elephants and Rhinos
+For the past four years we have hosted the Global March for Elephants and Rhinos

 and gained recognition worldwide by doing so.
 We have done numerous educational classroom presentations to primary grades on the poaching crisis and unethical tourism, and given volunteer/career fairs at Universities and Secondary schools.
 We have been recognized both on the news, and in newspapers, for our annual Global March for Elephants and Rhinos, Vancouver fashion week, and our own flash mob production.
 We have done fundraisers and talk to people on an ongoing basis about our mission as a group.